Former Arizona QB Brandon Dawkins steps away from football, citing mental health

 "I am not too proud to admit that I needed help.
 I am grateful for the sports psychology team at both Arizona and Indiana for helping me at some of the lowest points in my life. ...
 As my mental health is deteriorating I have decided to take a break from the game.
 I know now that I need to take care of ME.
 I need to make myself important.
 I have not properly taken care of myself."

-Dawkins left UA after the 2017 season, once Khalil Tate established himself as the program's starting quarterback.
-At Arizona, Dawkins started for two seasons and first appeared in the 2015 Territorial Cup, when he nearly hauled the Wildcats back from a three-touchdown deficit.
+Dawkins left UA after the 2017 season, after Khalil Tate established himself as the program's starting quarterback.
+Dawkins started for two seasons before an injury, and Tate's subsequent stardom, forced him to the sideline.
+The first appeared in the 2015 Territorial Cup, when he nearly hauled the Wildcats back from a three-touchdown deficit.
 The following season, Dawkins contributed 183 rushing yards against the Sun Devils and helped break the program's all-time single-game rushing record.
 His last appearance with UA was against ASU in 2017, replacing an injured Tate in a game the Wildcats lost.

 "Do I know what’s next?
 Of course not, but I do know God has a plan that is way bigger than any plans I could ever imagine for myself," Dawkins wrote.